What is a Crown?

 Types of Crowns:

 Before preparing your tooth for a crown, your dentist may numb the area with a local anesthetic.
-Then, the tooth is reduced and shaped.
-Any decay is removed.
+Then, the tooth is reduced and shaped, removing any decay or injury.
 Your tooth may also need rebuilding if larger parts are missing.
-A mold is taken for the prepared tooth and the surrounding teeth.
-A temporary crown is applied to protect the prepared tooth between visits.
+After, a mold is taken for the prepared tooth and the surrounding teeth.
+A temporary crown is then applied to protect the prepared tooth between visits.